Special equipment: 9-inch deep-dish pie dish

 For the crust: Position an oven rack in the middle of the oven and preheat to 350 degrees F.

 Set aside 6 of the chocolate wafer cookies, then put the remaining cookies in a food processor with the sugar.
 Pulse until finely ground with a sandy texture.
 Add the butter and blend until combined.
-Press into a 9-inch pie plate.
+Press into a 9-inch deep-dish pie dish.
 Bake, rotating the pie plate halfway through the baking time, until firm, about 15 minutes.
 Transfer to a cooling rack and allow to cool while you make the pudding.

 For the pudding: Put the white chocolate chips in a small bowl and the peanut butter in a medium bowl; set aside.